Moat423/42CPP_Modules/Module_02/README.md

 +, -, *, /
 these may be defined as member or non member functions, per rule of thumb, they should be defined as non member functions, as they are not changing the state of the object, but rather creating a new one.
 I was however asked to implement them as member functions in this scenario.
+That goes for both the comparing operators and the arithmetic operators. (they both should be non members and friends, but i am forbidden from using friends)

 Since it it bad form and confuses the user to have + but not +=, i will also implement these, and the + can be based on the += operator as well.